jkmackie/confusion_matrix_visualization/README.md

 Where confusion matrix is the sklearn confusion matrix and class_names are the class labels we used for sklearn.

-Optionally, show errors only and set figure/font size.
+Optionally, keep errors only and set figure/font size.
 Otherwise, the defaults are used.

 * **`errors_only = True`**
 * **`figsize = (width, height)`**